CompTools/PS2-the-git-club/README.md

 awk 'BEGIN{FS=","} $3 ~ /"GNV"/' flights.May2017-Apr2018.csv | awk 'BEGIN{FS=","} $7 ~ /"ATL"/' | awk 'BEGIN{FS=","} $24 >0.00' | wc -l  = 15

+#The following three lines of code count the total number of flights, total number of flights delayed greater than fifteen minutes, and #the total number of flights delayed due to weather from GNV to CLT.

 CLT
 awk 'BEGIN{FS=","} $3 ~ /"GNV"/' flights.May2017-Apr2018.csv | awk 'BEGIN{FS=","} $7 ~ /"CLT"/' | wc -l = 476